ErezArbell/hebrew-letters-frequency/README.md

-# hebrew-letters-frequency
+# Hebrew Letters Frequency
-Get a URLs list.
+Gets a URLs list.\
-Prints the frequeny of each hebrew letter in these pages.
+Prints the frequency of each Hebrew letter in these pages.

 This is a project I developed together with my son (8 years old).